Rittenhouse shooting victim: Thought 'I was going to die'

 Prosecutors have portrayed Rittenhouse as the instigator of the bloodshed.
 Rittenhouse’s lawyer has argued that he acted in self-defense, suggesting among other things that Rittenhouse feared his weapon would be taken and used against him.

-In the first week of Rittenhouse's trial, witnesses testified that the first man shot and killed that night, Joseph Rosenbaum, 36, was “hyperaggressive” and “acting belligerently” that night.
+In the first week of Rittenhouse's trial, witnesses testified that the first man shot and killed, Joseph Rosenbaum, 36, was “hyperaggressive” and “acting belligerently” that night and threatened to kill Rittenhouse at one point.

-Witnesses said Rosenbaum angrily threatened to kill Rittenhouse that night and that Rosenbaum was gunned down after he chased Rittenhouse and lunged for his rifle.
+One witness said Rosenbaum was gunned down after he chased Rittenhouse and lunged for the young man's rifle.

 Rosenbaum’s killing set in motion the bloodshed that followed moments later: Rittenhouse shot and killed Anthony Huber, a 26-year-old protester seen on bystander video hitting Rittenhouse with a skateboard.
 Rittenhouse then wounded Grosskreutz.